chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

 **Organisms**.
 Data MUST be from a Metazoan organism or SARS-COV-2 and defined in the NCBI organismal classification.
 For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the pinned Human and Mouse gene annotations.

 **Reserved Names**.
+The names of metadata keys MUST NOT start with `"__"`.
 The names of the metadata keys specified by the schema are reserved and MUST be unique.
 For example, duplicate <code>"feature_biotype"</code> keys in AnnData <code>var</code> are not allowed.

 Reserved Names from previous schema versions that have since been deprecated MUST NOT be present in datasets:

 <table>
 <thead>